aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/debugging/index.md

 ## Read the error messages

-The p5.js error messages are gwenerally very helpful.
+The p5.js error messages are generally very helpful.
 Try to understand what the message says and use the reference to unpack what you might be doing wrong.

 ## Google (or your favorite search engine)